damiencurtis/notion-ui-optimizer/README.md

 # notion-ui-optimizer
-A userscript to streamline the Notion UI experience.
+A UserScript to streamline the Notion UI experience.